dev-bootcamp-2019/final-project-tsheltonking/design_pattern_decisions.md

 ## Circuit Breaker
   Instead of toggling the entire contract's functionality with one function, two functions ('stopEverything()' & 'resumeEverything()') were used in the design of the contract's circuit breaker system to ensure that their behavior is explicit to the person calling them.

+  with accounts being able to acquire their own shops upon request